Snoring is more than just a noise made while sleeping – it is the soft palate vibrating indicating that the airway is not open properly.

 If you experience pain or changes in your bite, your dentist who fitted your device may be able to make modifications to correct the problem.

-At Art De Dente, we work with leading ENT specialists in the Melbourne CBD area who provide adjunct treatments to improve sleep.
+At Art De Dente, we work with leading ENT professional in the Melbourne CBD area who provide adjunct treatments to improve sleep.

 If you or a loved one is suffering from sleep apnoea, contact your Melbourne CBD dentist right away.